1Hamza-Hashmi1/3x2-Memory-Circuit/README.md

 -consists of 6 D-FlipFlops

--D Flip Flop, what ever as input is whatever is at output
+-D Flip Flop, what ever is input is whatever is at output

-  -if 1, pusle clock, u get a 1 out
+  -if 1 input, pusle clock, you get a 1 output

-  -if 0, and dont pulse clock, out is still 1 (retains in memory)
+  -if 0 input, and dont pulse clock, out is still 1 output (retains in memory)

   -is a memory flip flop